testandbreak/automatic-fishstick/README.md

-process (can be hidden in most pipeline toolsets) - this is a good approach when working in secure environments where you use a secured server to manage and log/audit access to secrets (generally used in production environments but also of usefl to apply secure practices to non-production environemnts)
+process (can be hidden in most pipeline toolsets) - this is a good approach when working in secure environments where you use a secured server to manage and log/audit access to secrets (generally used in production environments but also of usefil to apply secure practices to non-production environemnts)

 ```powershell
 $Env:QA_SECRETSERVER_APIKEY="2asd32%ad0skjas(#J%Jrd"